-The last 1000 yr are represented by the upper 14.5 mm (i.e. 30 data points) of the FM3 stable isotope record.
+The last 1000 years are represented by the upper 14.5 mm (i.e. 30 data points) of the FM3 stable isotope record.
 The $\delta^{13}C_c$ record (inset, Fig. 3d) shows a pattern of fluctuating values (1000-600 yr), depleted values (600-400 yr), enriched values (400-100 yr), and with depleted values again towards the present-day.

 δ^{13} C values of cave calcite (δ^{13} C_c) rely upon the composition of the dripwater and the rate of degassing, which again is controlled by the quantity of air in the cave, its CO2 content and the cave ventilation.
-The pCO2 of the cave air is controlled by the vegetation at the surface and the degree of air ventilation in the cave (e.g. Baldini et al., 2006; Baldini et al., 2008), and as CO2 is expelled to accommodate the difference in pCO2 of soil waters and the cave air the calcite saturation of dripwaters increases, and calcite can be precipitated.
+The P{CO_2} of the cave air is controlled by the vegetation at the surface and the degree of air ventilation in the cave (e.g. Baldini et al., 2006, 2008), and as CO2 is expelled to accommodate the difference in P{CO2} of soil waters and the cave air the calcite saturation of dripwaters increases, and calcite can be precipitated.
 Both equilibrium-degassing and kinetically-enhanced degassing can lead to δ^{13} C enrichment of the dripwater (Usdowski and Hoefs, 1990).
-An inverse relationship exists between soil- δ^{13} C and soil-pCO2 (Rightmire, 1978; Hesterberg and Siegenthaler, 1991), implying that under high- pCO_2 conditions the $\delta^{13}C$ of soil- CO_2 is most depleted, approaching the $\delta^{13}C$ value of the dominating vegetation (photosynthesis pathway dependent) (Cerling et al., 1991).
-Soil- pCO_2 , however, has a strong seasonal variation in regions with distinct seasonal changes in temperature and precipitation (Kiefer, 1990; Dyer and Brook, 1991; Hamada and Tanaka, 2001).
-At high latitudes/altitudes, root respiration and decomposition of organic matter cause soil- pCO_2 to be high during the vegetation growth season, i.e. positive correlation with soil temperature.
-The soil- pCO_2 will be lowered by heavy and/or frequent rainfalls or by prolonged cool (reduced activity) and wet (increased infiltration) spells (Rightmire, 1978).
+An inverse relationship exists between soil- δ^{13} C and soil-P{CO2} (Rightmire, 1978; Hesterberg and Siegenthaler, 1991), implying that under high-P{CO2} conditions the δ^{13} C of soil-CO2 is most depleted, approaching the δ^{13} C value of the dominating vegetation (photosynthesis pathway dependent) (Cerling et al., 1991).
+Soil-P{CO2}, however, has a strong seasonal variation in regions with distinct seasonal changes in temperature and precipitation (Kiefer, 1990; Dyer and Brook, 1991; Hamada and Tanaka, 2001).
+At high latitudes/altitudes, root respiration and decomposition of organic matter cause soil- P{CO_2} to be high during the vegetation growth season, i.e. positive correlation with soil temperature.
+Hence, in limestone caves soil seepage waters originating from the time of most intense biological activity should dissolve more CaCO3.
+This has, for instance, been observed in northwestern Sweden where stalactite dripwater reached the highest Ca2+ saturation levels during summer and autumn (Sundqvist et al., 2007b).
+In addition, the soil- P{CO_2} will be lowered by heavy and/or frequent rainfalls or by prolonged cool (reduced activity) and wet (increased infiltration) spells (Rightmire, 1978).